Sunday, April 30, 2006

 Sunday, April 02, 2006

 For those who read to the bottom of my recipe posts, you’ll have noticed that I’ve been adding a “Kitchen Witch Tips” section to them.
-I thought I’d take a little breather from recipes and stories and explain what this (hopefully) practical addition to my blog is supposed to mean.
+I thought I’d take a little breather from recipes and stories and explain what this (hopefully) practical addition to my blog is designed to contribute.

 Wikipedia® defines the Kitchen Witch as: